fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 # Usage

-This section aims to demonstrate how you can leverage Fortinet Advisor to generate playbooks, create response plans, understand Jinja, and ask questions among other things.
-It also provides steps on how to train the solution using your playbook collection to get results that reflect your organization's context and includes prompting tips to help you receive better and more targeted responses from Fortinet Advisor.
+This section aims to demonstrate how you can leverage FortiAI to generate playbooks, create response plans, understand Jinja, and ask questions among other things.
+It also provides steps on how to train the solution using your playbook collection to get results that reflect your organization's context and includes prompting tips to help you receive better and more targeted responses from FortiAI.

-Advisor operates in two distinct modes &ndash; Playbook Blocks and Conversation Mode &ndash; to provide intelligent assistance and guidance to security professionals:
+FortiAI operates in two distinct modes &ndash; Playbook Blocks and Conversation Mode &ndash; to provide intelligent assistance and guidance to security professionals:

 - The **Playbook Blocks** mode is active in the playbook designer and provides users with two options
     - Playbook Generation